computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 In addition, need to perform a detailed error analysis of your models.
 Give several examples of words on which your best model performs well.
 Also give examples of words which your best model performs poorly on, and identify at least TWO categories of words on which your model is making errors.

-### Model Leaderboard
+### Leaderboard

 Finally, train your best model on both the training and development data.
 You will use this classifier to predict labels for the test data, and will submit these labels in a text file named `test_labels.txt` (with one label per line) to the leaderboard; be sure NOT to shuffle the order of the test examples.
 Instructions for how to post to the leaderboard will be posted on Piazza soon.

 The performances of the baselines will be included on the leaderboard.
 In order to receive full credit, your model must be able to outperform all of the baselines.
 In addition, the top 3 teams will receive 5 bonus points!

-### (Optional) Model Leaderboard using outside data
+### (Optional) Leaderboard using outside data

 While the training data we have provided is sufficient for completing this assignment, it is not the only data for the task of identifying complex words.
 As an optional addition to this homework, you may look for and use any additional training data, and submit your predicted labels to a separate leaderboard.

 As a start, we recommend looking at the [SemEval 2016 dataset](http://alt.qcri.org/semeval2016/task11/), a dataset that was used in a complex words identification competition.
-In addition, you can try to use the [Newsela dataset](), a dataset of parallel sentences, where the second sentence is a simpler version of the first.
+In addition, you can try to use data from [Newsela](https://newsela.com).
+Newsela's editors re-write newspaper articles to be appropriate for students at different grade levels.
+The company has generously shared a dataset with us.
+The Newsela data *may not* be re-distributed outside of Penn.
+You can find the data on eniac at `/home1/c/ccb/data/newsela/newsela_article_corpus_with_scripts_2016-01-29.1.zip`.

 Good luck, and have fun!